swt30/thesis/chapters/02-eos/02-eos.md

   - Finally, it calculates the interpolated value: $ρ(P, T) = \sum_{i=1}^3 ρ_i λ_i$.

-> TODO: include a sketch to clarify barycentric interpolation
+![
+  This schematic shows my linear interpolation scheme for unstructured data.
+  First the unstructured $(P,T)$ points are used to define a Delaunay tessellation where the points lie on the vertices of the tessellating triangles.
+  Then the density at any given point can be found by taking a weighted sum of the density values at the enclosing vertices.
+](delaunay){#fig:delaunay-barycentric}

-This custom routine takes advantage of a method called "floating point filtering", which is also used in some cosmological simulations.^[e.g. the Illustris simulation]
+This custom routine takes advantage of a method called "floating point filtering", which is also used in some cosmological simulations.^[For example, the Illustris simulation uses this method.]

 The other benefit of this approach is that it naturally defines the domain of the table of interest: only points which are contained in one of the Delaunay triangles lie within the domain of the table.
 I used this Delaunay mesh to determine if a given $(P,T)$ pair lay within the domain of a particular equation of state, allowing me to fall back to another equation of state if necessary.